ngx-material-dashboard/ngx-material-dashboard/projects/base-json/README.md

 didn't look very hard), I found myself using the angular2-jsonapi as a guide to build a generic client side data model and store.
-After having the 2 separate libraries, seeing just how much code was duplicated, and spending countless nights thinking about DRYing up my code, I finally managed to combine the duplicate code into this library.
+After having the 2 separate libraries, seeing just how much code was duplicated, and spending countless nights thinking about DRYing up my code across projects (because why should I just DRY up my code in one project when I can DRY up my code for all projects), I finally managed to combine the duplicate code into this library.

 While I have tried to make this library as generic and extensible as possible, there are a few assumptions that I had to make when creating it.
 Your API should